Top Japanese Keigo Mistakes to Avoid

 Frequently asked questions

-What's the difference between honorific language and humble form?
+What is the difference between polite form, respectful form, and humble form?

 In closing